Deandre Coleman

-Deandre Lamar Coleman (born January 27, 1991) is a former American football defensive tackle.
+Deandre Lamar Coleman (born January 27, 1991) is an American former professional football defensive tackle.
 He played college football at California.
-He was signed as an undrafted free agent by the Jacksonville Jaguars following the 2014 NFL Draft.
+He was signed as an undrafted free agent by the Jacksonville Jaguars following the 2014 NFL draft.

-Early years
+Early life

 Coleman attended Garfield High School.
 He made the roster of the high school varsity football team in his freshman year.
 He was selected to the Parade Magazine All-America team and was selected to the first-team all-state.
 He recorded 45 tackles and two forced fumbles in his Junior season in high school.
 In his Senior season, he recorded 46 tackles, two sacks, and a fumble recovery.

 College career

 Coleman was selected to the second-team preseason All-Pac-12 prior to his senior season.
 On June 19, 2013, he was selected to the Athlon's Preseason All-Pac-12 team prior his senior season.
 On July 11, 2013, he was named to the College Sports Madness All-Pac-12 preseason team.
 On July 11, 2013, he was named on the Outland Trophy Watch List.
 On December 20, 2013, he also was selected to Phil Steele's All-Pac-12 team following his senior season.